dchesbro/xterm-addon-local-echo/README.md

 ### `.read(ps1, ps2)`

 Return promise that resolves when a complete input is sent.
+For example:

 ```js
 localEcho.read("$ ", "> ")